|

 called Mount Washington, a name more suitable for upscale

 living.
-This image is from a poor modern reproduction. |
+This image is from the Library of Congress. |

 1787.10